 Studies show that as many as one in five dogs suffers with arthritis.
-It can strike dogs of any age, and about a year and a half ago, we started noticing some of the symptoms in Buster.
+It can strike dogs of any age.
+So learning to recognize the symptoms will help you know when to talk to your veterinarian about your dog’s condition.

 The signs of arthritis can be subtle, and many dogs are excellent at hiding their discomfort.
-Here are the behaviors to watch for:
+Here are some behaviors to watch for:

 • Lameness and/or stiffness (especially after rest)